fvdm/nodejs-dotest/README.md

 # dotest

-One dev dependency for your [Node.js](https://nodejs.org) package to run ESLint, your test.js, coverage and report to Coveralls.io when running on Travis CI.
+One dev dependency for your [Node.js](https://nodejs.org) package to run ESLint, your test.js, coverage and report to Coveralls.io when running in a CI environment.

 [![npm](https://img.shields.io/npm/v/dotest.svg?maxAge=3600)](https://www.npmjs.com/package/dotest?activeTab=versions)
 [![Build Status](https://github.com/fvdm/nodejs-dotest/actions/workflows/node.js.yml/badge.svg?branch=master)](https://github.com/fvdm/nodejs-dotest/actions/workflows/node.js.yml)
 [![Coverage Status](https://coveralls.io/repos/github/fvdm/nodejs-dotest/badge.svg?branch=master)](https://coveralls.io/github/fvdm/nodejs-dotest?branch=master)

-* It runs ESLint with your package's `.eslintrc` config
+* It runs ESLint with your package's `eslint.config.mjs` file
-* Finally it runs your `test.js` with `nyc` for coverage
+* Then it runs your `test.js` with `nyc` to generate a coverage report
-* When it detects Travis CI it will also submit the coverage report to [Coveralls.io](https://coveralls.io)
+* When it detects the code is running in a CI it will also submit the coverage report to [Coveralls.io](https://coveralls.io)
-* In case it runs in a Github action the warning, fail and error lines are highlighted.
+* In case it runs in a Github action the warning, fail and error lines are highlighted

 ## Example